circe/circe/README.md

 * [sangria-circe][sangria-circe]: circe marshalling for [Sangria][sangria], a [GraphQL][graphql]
   implementation.
 * [scalist][scalist]: A [Todoist][todoist] API client.
+* [scala-jsonapi][scala-jsonapi]:  Scala support library for integrating the JSON API spec with Spray, Play! or Circe
 * [Slick-pg][slick-pg]: [Slick][slick] extensions for PostgreSQL.
 * [telepooz][telepooz]: A Scala wrapper for the [Telegram Bot API][telegram-bot-api] built on circe.
 * [Zenith][zenith]: Functional HTTP library built on [Unfiltered][unfiltered] and circe.